top of page

 Musicos nativos circa 1899 Ponce Beckwith 2.jpg

-It is our effort to bring to public view the traditional musical instruments of the past that have disappeared from the sight and memory of the peoples of the Caribbean.
-Three experts in performance, craftsmanship, and musical history have dedicated themselves to discovering and creating replicas of lost and forgotten instruments once heard in many of the country's cities and fields, as well as undertaking the effort to recreate the music and the technique of execution of said instruments.
+We seek to bring into public view the traditional musical instruments of the past that have disappeared from the sight and memory of the peoples of the Caribbean.
+Three experts in performance, craftsmanship, and musical history have dedicated themselves to discovering and creating replicas of lost and forgotten instruments once heard in many of the country's cities and fields, as well as undertaking the effort to recreate the music and production techniques of these instruments.

 Screen Shot 2022-03-23 at 4.30.36 PM.png